-In October 2018 we held a Hidden Voices facilitators’ course in Norfolk, to train up people who would be leading Hidden Voices courses in their area.
+In October 2018, the Diocese held a Hidden Voices facilitators’ course in Norfolk, to train up people who would be leading Hidden Voices courses in their area.
 Half of the places were filled by representatives from Norfolk-based organisations, including the police, chaplaincy, Imagine Norfolk Together and STN Trust.

 The process of mapping the local area and identifying who are the key players in the sector helped to build the foundation of the anti-slavery partnership, which launched the very next day.